sourcegraph/about/content/blogposts/2024/ai-dev-tools-night-meetup-june-24.md

 Are you curious about the latest advancements in AI and how they're transforming the world of dev tools?
 Look no further than [our upcoming meetup on June 24th](https://lu.ma/ai-devtools-night), where we'll discuss these exciting topics with a lineup of industry experts.

-Our first speaker, [Dane Schneider](https://twitter.com/danenania), will be discussing [Plandex](https://plandex.ai/) an open source, terminal-based AI coding engine that helps you complete large tasks, work around bad output, and maximize productivity.
+Our first speaker, [Dane Schneider](https://twitter.com/danenania), will be discussing [Plandex](https://plandex.ai/), an open source, terminal-based AI coding engine that helps you complete large tasks, work around bad output, and maximize productivity.

-Next up, we have [AJ Chan](https://x.com/itsajchan) from Weaviate, who will be giving a discussing embedding search and retrieval augmented generation (RAG) applications.
+Next up, we have [AJ Chan](https://x.com/itsajchan) from Weaviate, who will be discussing embedding search and retrieval augmented generation (RAG) applications.

 Our third speaker will be [Dani Grant](https://x.com/thedanigrant) from Jam.dev covering debugging software with AI.